Ashi-s/Python/README.md

 # Python-
-Hi,
+Hi Everyone,

-I will posting short and interesting codes related to python.
+I will be posting short and interesting codes related to python.
 I'm sure you will Love it.